shopsys/shopsys/docs/cookbook/adding-a-new-administration-page.md

 ## New admin controller

-The first step to create a new page is creating a controller (for details, see [Symfony Controller documentation](https://symfony.com/doc/3.4/controller.html)).
+The first step to creating a new page is creating a controller (for details, see [Symfony Controller documentation](https://symfony.com/doc/3.4/controller.html)).
 Create a class extending `AdminBaseController` in `src/Controller/Admin` directory with a single method (action):

 ```php